Our inference server had 24 CPU cores, a mostly idle GPU, and only 10 concurrent requests. Yet average latency exceeded eight seconds.

 That shouldn’t have been possible.

 We were running a Rails background worker system that dispatched embedding and classification requests to an internal Python inference service.
-As our background queue grew, we did what any sensible team would do: we increased the concurrency of our background workers and scaled up the inference web server.
+As our background queue grew, we did what seemed obvious: we increased the concurrency of our background workers and scaled up the inference web server.

 To diagnose the bottleneck, we isolated the inference service and ran a controlled load test.
-We simulated a modest concurrency of 10 concurrent requests, sending a total of 100 API requests to the Python inference server.
+We simulated 10 concurrent requests, sending a total of 100 API requests to the Python inference server.

-While an individual, isolated inference request took around 912 milliseconds, putting a concurrent load of just 10 requests pushed the average response time out to over 8 seconds.
-Even worse, the CPU cores were completely saturated, but the GPU was only at 15% utilization.
+While an individual, isolated request took around 912 milliseconds, a concurrent load of just 10 requests pushed average response times out to over 8 seconds.
+The CPU cores were completely saturated, but the GPU was only at 15% utilization.

 In a healthy system, if the CPU is at 100%, throughput should be maximized.
-But here, the CPU was working incredibly hard to produce almost no output.
+Here, the CPU was working incredibly hard to produce almost no output.

 Here is what the initial baseline benchmark looked like:

-Then we checked the active thread count for the Python inference process:
+Then we checked the active thread count for the Python process:

 # Count the number of lightweight processes (threads) for our service pid